JBisnett/pub_sub/README.md

 pub, topic, message

-here host and port are the host and port of the listener, so that the messages may be recieved
+Here host and port are the host and port of the listener, so that the messages may be received